 Mineral Reduction of the Body

-Our body stores natural nutrients that ensure a strong and healthy body.
-But, drinking distilled water can deprive the body of those essential nutrients.
+Our bodies store natural nutrients that ensure a strong and healthy body.
+However, drinking distilled water can deprive the body of those essential nutrients.

-As a result, your body might get deprived of these micronutrients —which, in turn, may result in health complications such as fainting, migraine, and nutrient deficiency.
+As a result, your body might be deprived of these micronutrients, leading to health complications such as fainting, migraines, and nutrient deficiency.

-As a matter of fact, there are various studies that have proven that drinking water low in these nutrients may result in tiredness, muscle cramps, weakness, and even heart disease.
+Various studies have proven that drinking water low in these nutrients may result in tiredness, muscle cramps, weakness, and even heart disease.

 Furthermore, distilled water may not be the best hydrating option for you and your body.
-Furthermore, it does not do any good in breaking down food or the digestion process.
+It does not help break down food or the digestion process.

 It May Increase Body Acidity